 The second goal of the study was to provide a resource for psychiatric/neurological DNA methylation studies that rely on peripheral tissues.
 They did this by investigating brain – peripheral tissue correlations of genes with variants involved by Genome-Wide Association Studies (GWASs) of Schizophrenia, Bipolar Disorder, and Major Depression Disorder (MDD).

-To learn more about saliva collection from Oragene, please click here.
+To learn more about saliva collection from Oragene, please the request kits button below.

 Smith et al. DNA extracted from saliva for methylation studies of psychiatric traits: evidence tissue specificity and relatedness to brain.
 Am J Med Genet B Neuropsychiatr Genet.
 0(1): 36-44 (2015).